-Based on estimated 2018 funds from operations and capital expenditures, and existing tax pools, we do not expect to be cash taxable in 2018.
-Projecting taxability beyond 2018 is subject to many uncertainties including commodity prices, capital spending, acquisitions, divestments and government regulations and guidelines.
+Based on estimated 2019 cash flow from operating activities and capital expenditures, and existing tax pools, we do not expect to be cash taxable in 2019.
+Projecting taxability beyond 2019 is subject to many uncertainties including commodity prices, capital spending, acquisitions, divestments and government regulations and guidelines.
 Within the context of current commodity prices and our capital spending plans, we do not expect to be taxable in the next five years.